Code-Institute-Submissions/MariaHochstoeger-project1/README.md

 - Give the user more options with the form

-    I would like to give the site visitor the option to choose whether they would like to be contacted via email or via phone, and if phone, at which times
+    I would like to give the site visitor the option to choose whether they would like to be contacted via email or via phone, and if phone, at which times.

 ## Bugs